elft/soundtosight/README.md

 This is an experimental web application provided "as is" without warranties.

 ### Terms of Use
-By using Sound to Sight, you agree to:
+By using Vvavy, you agree to:
 - Use at your own risk
 - Be 13+ years old (with parental consent if under 18)
 - Have legal rights to any uploaded audio